guardian/recommendations/AWS.md

 VPC
 ---
 * Ensure you have added the correct [Gateway Endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway.html) for the AWS services being accessed from your private subnets to avoid incurring unnecessary networking costs.
+* Avoid using the default VPC.
+* Make sure the teams consider whether the account will need to be allocated a block of our IP address space to support peering.
+* If it is likely that AWS resources will need to communicate with our on-prem infrastructure, then contact the networking team to request a CIDR allocation for the VPC.
+* Security of the VPC and security groups must be considered.
+Limit the inbound traffic to known Guardian or trusted IP ranges.
+Use SSM-Scala to securely connect to your instances instead of opening SSH ports.

 ELB
 ---